Enclude-Components/Database-Service/README.md

 # Database Service Class
-A wrapper class for the system Database class.
-Allows for database operations to be mocked in unit tests.
+A wrapper class for the system Database class which is secure by default.
+Also allows for database operations to be mocked in unit tests.

 ## Deploy